software-tools-books/js4ds/_en/interactive.md

 which should be unique,
 as the key for each `tr` element.

+FIXME: explain why React cares if we don't provide a key for each row

 `AsteroidList` expects data to arrive in `props.asteroids`, so let's put some made-up values in `App` for now that we can then pass in: